Richardsl/heatmap-calendar-obsidian/README.md

 	entries: [] // populated in the DataviewJS loop below }

+//DataviewJS loop
-for(let page of dv.pages('"daily notes"').where(p=>p.exercise).sort(p=>p.file.name)){ //DataviewJS stuff
+for(let page of dv.pages('"daily notes"').where(p=>p.exercise).sort(p=>p.file.name)){

 	calendarData.entries.push({
-		date: page.file.name, // needs to be in format YYYY-MM-DD
+		date: page.file.name, // (required) Format YYYY-MM-DD
-		intensity: page.exercise, // optional, what color intensity to use for entry, will autoscale.
-Default 4 (1-5)
+		intensity: page.exercise, // (required) Color intensity for entry, will map intensities automatically
-		content: "🏋️", // optional, adds text to the date cell (use at own risk)
+		content: "🏋️", // (optional) Add text to the date cell
-		color: "orange", // optional, reference from your colors object.
+		color: "orange", // (optional) Reference from calendarData.colors.
 If no color is supplied; colors[0] is used })

 }

 /**
-* param1  HTMLElement   this gives the plugin a reference to render the calendar at
+* param1  HTMLElement   DOM reference for calendar rendering
-* param2  CalendarData  your calendar object, with settings/data for the calendar */
+* param2  CalendarData  Calendar data object from above */
 renderHeatmapCalendar(this.container, calendarData)
 ```